Timber framing: Modern timber connector method (1930s–1950s)

 In the 1930s a system of timber framing referred to as the "modern timber connector method" was developed.
 It was characterized by the use of timber members assembled into trusses and other framing systems and fastened using various types of metal timber connectors.
 This type of timber construction was used for various building types including warehouses, factories, garages, barns, stores/markets, recreational buildings, barracks, bridges, and trestles.
 The use of these structures was promoted because of their low construction costs, easy adaptability, and performance in fire as compared to unprotected steel truss construction.

 During World War II, the United States Army Corps of Engineers and the Canadian Military Engineers undertook to construct airplane hangars using this timber construction system in order to conserve steel.
 Wood hangars were constructed throughout North America and employed various technologies including bowstring, Warren, and Pratt trusses, glued laminated arches, and lamella roof systems.
 Unique to this building type is the interlocking of the timber members of the roof trusses and supporting columns and their connection points.
 The timber members are held apart by "fillers" (blocks of timber).
-This leaves air spaces between the timber members which improves air circulation and drying around the members which improves resistance to moisture born decay.
+This leaves air spaces between the timber members which improves air circulation and drying around the members which improves resistance to moisture borne decay.

 Timber members in this type of framing system were connected with ferrous timber connectors of various types.
 Loads between timber members were transmitted using split-rings (larger loads), toothed rings (lighter loads), or spiked grid connectors.
 Split-ring connectors were metal rings sandwiched between adjacent timber members to connect them together.
 The rings were fit into circular grooves on in both timber members then the assembly was held together with through-bolts.
 The through-bolts only held the assembly together but were not load-carrying.
 Shear plate connectors were used to transfer loads between timber members and metal.
 Shear plate connectors resembled large washers, deformed on the side facing the timber in order to grip it, and were through-fastened with long bolts or lengths of threaded rod.
 A leading manufacturer of these types of timber connectors was the Timber Engineering Company, or TECO, of Washington, DC.
-The proprietary name of their split-ring connectors was the "TECO Wedge-Fit."
+The proprietary name of their split-ring connectors was the "TECO Wedge-Fit".

 Modern features

-In the United States and Canada, timber-frame construction has been revived since the 1970s, and is now experiencing a thriving renaissance of the ancient skills.
-This is largely due to such practitioners as Steve Chappell, Jack Sobon, and Tedd Benson, who studied old plans and techniques and revived a long-neglected technique.
-Once a handcrafted skill passed down, timber-frame construction has now been modernized with the help of modern industrial tools such as CNC machines.
-These machines and mass-production techniques have assisted growth and made for more affordable frames and shorter lead-times for projects.